The Xometry app works best with JavaScript enabled!

 The formation of Acetal plastics begins by distilling hydrocarbon chains into smaller parts and then polymerizing them using catalysts.
 The method of formulation will depend on the type of acetal plastic and is generally split into homopolymer acetal and copolymer acetal processes.

-The organic chemistry of acetal polymers can give even scientists a headache—but a brief description of the process used for the formulation of this semi-crystalline thermoplastic follows the image below, which shows the chemical structure of polyoxymethylene:
+The organic chemistry of acetal polymers can give even scientists a headache—but a brief description of the process used for the formulation of this semi-crystalline thermoplastic follows below.

-What Is the Difference Between Copolymer and Homopolymer Acetal Plastic?
+The Differences Between Copolymer and Homopolymer Acetal Plastics

 In the acetal homopolymer plastic process, aqueous formaldehyde building blocks are mixed with alcohols.
 They react together to form hemiformal, which is then distilled/dehydrated to release the formaldehyde.
 These monomers are polymerized in the presence of a catalyst to ultimately form the acetal homopolymer.